Bulls, etc., from Rome Act 1571

 The Bulls, etc., from Rome Act 1571 (13 Eliz.
 1. c.
 2) was an act of the Parliament of England during the English Reformation, with the long-title An Act against the bringing in and putting in execution of bulls writings or instruments and other superstitious things from the See of Rome.

 The act punished with high treason those who published papal bulls and Roman Catholic priests and their converts.
-This Act was a response to Pope Pius V's Regnans in Excelsis.
+The act was a response to Pope Pius V's Regnans in Excelsis.

 Proceedings under the act

 In 1911, Pope Pius X excommunicated Arnold Mathew from the Catholic Church.
 The Times reported on this excommunication and included an English language translation of the Latin language document which described Mathew, among other things, as a "pseudo-bishop".
 Mathew's attorney argued, in the 1913 trial Mathew v.
 "The Times" Publishing Co., Ltd., that publication of the excommunication by The Times in English was high treason under the act.
 The trial was, according to a 1932 article in The Tablet, the last time this principle was invoked and the judge, Charles Darling, 1st Baron Darling, "held that it was not unlawful to publish a Papal Bull in a newspaper simply for the information of the public."